-Dimethylglycine’s Effects on Athletic Performance
+Dimethylglycine’s Effects on Athletic Performance and Bodybuilding:

 The interest in dimethylglycine arose from a report indicating that N,N-Dimethylglycine reduces lactic acid concentration in blood in response to surgical stress in animals .
 Further human and animal studies yielded inconsistent results.
 A study on dimethylglycine-treated horses by Moffit et al. reported lower plasma lactate concentrations after treadmill exercise.
-However, this study raised doubts about dimethylglycines effectiveness due to unbalanced design used.
+However, this study raised doubts about dimethylglycines effectiveness due to an unbalanced design used.
 Rose et al. found no differences in muscle lactate concentrations in horses treated with dimethylglycine and horses receiving placebo.

 Dimethylglycine supplementation seems to have little to no effect on athletic performance besides evidence available is limited and conflicting.
 More well-researched clinical trials should be done before any definitive conclusions can be made.